 Video

-Rapid7 launched its PACT Partner program, working with a copywriter, we created this social organic post, keeping it to 15 seconds for maximum impact on socialo raise with short attention spans.
+Rapid7 launched its PACT Partner program.
+Working with a copywriter, I animated this social organic post, keeping it to 15 seconds for maximum impact on the feed.

 December 08, 2020, Tuesday